Coast Guard aircrew medevacs Canadian crewmember from vessel near Graham Island, British Columbia

 |0

-This work, Coast Guard aircrew medevacs Canadian crewmember from vessel near Graham Island, British Columbia, by PO1 Ali Blackburn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard aircrew medevacs Canadian crewmember from vessel near Graham Island, British Columbia [Image 3 of 3], by PO1 Ali Blackburn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

+Coast Guard aircrew medevacs Canadian crewmember from vessel near Graham Island, British Columbia

 LEAVE A COMMENT